kkm24132/Mentoring_Enablement/Industry/ReadMe.md

 **This repository area captures industry wise use cases / use case themes and related content with regards to Data Science and AI.**

-Following representations display Estimated impact of Artificial Intelligence and other Analytics industry function driven by type of Business Problem.
+Following representations display Estimated impact of Artificial Intelligence and other Analytics industry function driven by type of Business Problems.

+**Problem Types** include the following:
+- Anomaly Detection
+- Classification
+- Regression
+- Clustering
+- Recommender Systems
+- Ranking
+- Data Generation
+- Other Optimizations

 ### Business impact: By Anomaly Detection